-Dogs change their coat twice a year.
-The dog sheds fur during the months when temperatures change.
-But the dog doesn't care about the temperatures, because otherwise many domestic dogs wouldn't need to change their coat.
-The coat change depends on daylight and is controlled by hormones.
+Dogs shed their fur twice a year.
+The dog loses fur in the months when temperatures change.
+But the dog doesn't mind the temperatures, otherwise many domestic dogs wouldn't need to change their fur.
+The change of fur depends on daylight and is controlled by hormones.
 Has been found mainly in spring and autumn.
-The fur adapts to the coming season, the light conditions and the temperatures.
-Dogs lose most of their fur in spring because the dense fur with the undercoat is no longer needed in spring and summer.
+The fur adapts to the coming season, to the lighting conditions and to the temperatures.
+The dog loses the most fur in spring, because the thick fur with the undercoat is no longer needed in spring and summer.
 From now on, the fur must protect the skin from UV rays and heat.
-In autumn, on the other hand, the fur becomes denser, usually darker, and some dogs grow a dense undercoat.
-With our two dogs, we can really observe that they get a much lighter coat in summer and a little down - a fine undercoat develops in winter.
-In addition to the normal change of coat twice a year, dogs lose their fur all year round.
-The change of coat depends on the state of health of your dog and its hormone balance.
-Neutered dogs have an altered hormonal balance and therefore they shed more all year round.
+In autumn, however, the fur becomes denser, usually darker and some dogs grow a dense undercoat.
+We can clearly see that our two dogs develop significantly lighter fur in the summer and a small amount of fluff - a fine undercoat - in the winter.
+In addition to the normal shedding twice a year, dogs continue to lose fur throughout the year.
+The shedding depends on your dog's health and his hormonal balance.
+Neutered dogs have a changed hormonal balance and therefore shed more all year round.

-By the way: If you want tips and tricks for a clean dog household and natural and homemade cleaning products, take a look at our blog clean dog household an.
+By the way: If you would like to receive tips and tricks for a clean dog household and natural and homemade cleaning products, take a look at our blog clean dog household an.

-The regular change of coat in dogs, which takes place twice a year, lasts between 4 and 8 weeks.
-During this time, the dog loses a lot of fur.
-There are breeds, such as the Yorkshire Terrier or the Poodle, that hardly or not at all shed.
-They are considered to be particularly allergy-friendly, but must be clipped or clipped.
+Regular shedding in dogs, which takes place twice a year, lasts between 4 and 8 weeks.
+During this time the dog loses a lot of fur.
+There are breeds, such as the Yorkshire Terrier or the Poodle, that barely shed, if at all.
+They are considered particularly allergy-friendly, but need to be sheared or trimmed.
 Hairless dogs like the Mexican Hairless Dog have no fur to shed.
 Their skin has no protection and they need extra care and protection.
-During puberty, hormonal changes can lead to increased shedding.
-Male dogs are usually affected more often than female dogs.
+During puberty, increased shedding can occur due to hormonal changes.
+Male dogs are generally affected more often than female dogs.
 Neutered dogs sometimes shed all year round.
-The bitch may also shed more fur before she goes into heat.
-All of these coat changes are hormonal.
-If the dog loses a lot of fur outside of the change of coat, there may be other reasons.
-If your dog temporarily loses a lot of fur, this can be due to current stress, for example.
-A vet visit, a move, or a vacation can all cause your dog to shed a lot of fur.
+Before a heat, the bitch may also shed more fur.
+All of these coat changes are hormonally related.
+If the dog loses a lot of fur outside of shedding, there may be other reasons.
+If your dog temporarily loses a lot of fur, this could be due to current stress, for example.
+A visit to the vet, a move or a vacation can cause your dog to lose a lot of fur.
 In this case, you should reduce your dog's stress as much as possible.
-We already have important information on the subject Quiet and rest exercises for within and Outside put together for you.
+We already have important information on the topic Quiet and rest exercises for within and Outside compiled for you.
 A good indicator of a healthy dog is its coat.
-If the coat is dull, lackluster, oily or bald, this can have health reasons.
+If the fur is dull, dull, oily or bald, there may be health reasons.
 Some dogs even smell unpleasant or scratch themselves frequently.
-Possible causes are a skin fungus, allergies or metabolic and organ diseases (e.g. thyroid diseases).
-If your dog sheds fur and its fur is dull, you can seek advice from a veterinarian.
+Possible causes include skin fungus, allergies or metabolic and organ diseases (e.g. thyroid diseases).
+If your dog is losing fur and his fur is dull, you can seek advice from a veterinarian.

 Accelerate coat change in dogs

 The coat is a mirror of your dog's health.
-For a short time, the coat can become somewhat scaly or lackluster during the change of coat.
+For a short time when changing fur, the fur may become a little flaky or dull.
 The body does a lot of work.
-If your dog sheds a lot of fur all year round, if its coat is dull and dull, poor nutrition can be a reason for this.
-You can't really speed up the change of coat, but you can support your dog's change of coat by adjusting the food and additives, i.e. supplements.
-This ensures a firm coat structure and a better flow of the coat change.
-The change of fur begins before we realize it, not just when the hair falls out.
-Taking precautions is important because remember that foods and supplements take time to become effective and need time to be absorbed by the body.
-Start with a cure as soon as the first signs of a change of coat appear, or use the tips to keep your dog's coat healthy over the long term.
+If your dog loses a lot of fur all year round, or if his coat is dull and dull, poor nutrition may be the reason for this.
+You can't really speed up the coat change, but you can support your dog's coat change by adjusting the food and additives.
+This ensures a firm fur structure and a better process of shedding.
+The shedding begins earlier than we notice, not just when the hair falls out.
+Taking precautions is important because remember that foods and supplements only take some time to take effect and need time to be absorbed by the body.
+Start with a treatment as soon as the first signs of fur change appear or use the tips in the long term to ensure your dog's coat is healthy.

-Fur consists mainly of keratin, i.e. protein.
-As soon as your dog loses a lot of fur, you can speed up the change of coat with high-quality protein.
-Provide your dog with high-quality food, oils, supplements and care to support the change of coat in the best possible way.
-AIt is also good to strengthen the immune system, because the body actually performs extremely well during the change of coat.
-Trace elements such as zinc and copper also help your dog change their coat.
+Fur consists predominantly of keratin, i.e. protein.
+As soon as your dog loses a lot of fur, you can speed up the shedding process with high-quality protein.
+Provide your dog with high-quality food, oils, supplements and care to best support the coat change.
+AIt is also good to strengthen the immune system because the body actually performs extremely well when changing fur.
+Trace elements such as zinc and copper also support your dog in changing coats.

 Food when changing fur

-Dogs get their most important nutrients from food.
-Dogs need more nutrients than usual when they change their coat.
-A protein-rich food with vitamin B, zinc and biotin helps your dog change their coat.
-Zinc is a very special mineral that helps dogs change their coat.
+Dogs get their most important nutrients from their food.
+When shedding her coat, the dog needs more nutrients than usual.
+A protein-rich food with vitamin B, zinc and biotin helps your dog shed her coat.
+A very special mineral that supports the dog when shedding her coat is zinc.
 Zinc is involved in the formation of Keratin involved, the most important component of fur and hair.
-In addition, zinc promotes the formation of collagen, which gives the coat strength and accelerates the shedding process.
-Some feed manufacturers offer zinc-enhanced feed derived from red meat, special grains, fish, poultry and dairy products. @PetsDeli offers with the Limited Edition food the nutrients that your dog needs directly for the coming season.
+In addition, zinc promotes the formation of collagen, which gives the coat strength and accelerates shedding.
+Some feed manufacturers offer feed with increased zinc content, which is obtained from red meat, special grains, fish, poultry and dairy products. @PetsDeli The Limited Edition food offers the nutrients that your dog needs for the coming season.

-Oils do not stop at BARF feed.
-Every dog person who barks their dog uses oil.
-If you feed your dog wet or dry food, you can add oil to the food as long as your dog sheds fur.
-Some oils are particularly suitable for this.
-They contain essential fatty acids such as omega-3 and omega-6 and vitamins that help your dog change their coat.
-At the same time, your dog needs oils to be able to absorb fat-soluble vitamins (A, D, E, K) in the body.
+Oils do not appear to be present in BARF food.
+Every dog person who barfs their dog uses oil.
+If you feed your dog wet or dry food, you can add oil to the food while your dog is shedding fur.
+Some oils are particularly suitable.
+They contain essential fatty acids such as Omega-3 and Omega-6 and vitamins that support your dog in shedding.
+At the same time, your dog needs oils in order to be able to absorb fat-soluble vitamins (A, D, E, K) in the body.

-Oil is not just oil.
-The quality sometimes differs greatly and is reflected in the price.
-You should preferably use cold-pressed oils, because hot pressing destroys the fatty acids.
-Some cheap oils are even contaminated.
+Not all oil is the same.
+The quality sometimes varies greatly and is reflected in the price.
+You should preferably use cold-pressed oils, as hot pressing destroys the fatty acids.
+Some cheap oils are even contaminated with pollutants.

-We distinguish between fish oils and vegetable oils.
-Fish oils like salmon oil are high in omega-3 fatty acids.
+We differentiate between fish oils and vegetable oils.
+Fish oils such as salmon oil contain high levels of omega-3 fatty acids.
 When it comes to vegetable oils, hemp seed oil and linseed oil are the best because their omega-3 to omega-6 fatty acid ratio is optimal.
-Nevertheless, we recommend that you change the oils from time to time.
+We still recommend that you alternate the oils again and again.

-hemp seed oil contains essential omega-3 fatty acids and omega-6 fatty acids that the dog's body cannot produce itself (including the human body).
+Hemp seed oil contains essential omega-3 fatty acids and omega-6 fatty acids, which the dog's body cannot produce itself (not even the human body).
 The linoleic acid it contains can only be found in very few foods.
-If the dog is changing its coat, hemp oil helps with skin problems such as a dull coat, dandruff, dry skin or itching.
-In many human cosmetics, linoleic acid is used as an aid for skin and hair.
-If your dog loses fur, a high proportion of beta-carotene, vitamin E, vitamin B1 and B2 and minerals such as potassium, magnesium, calcium, iron or copper can accelerate the change of coat.
+If the dog is shedding, hemp oil helps with skin problems such as dull fur, dandruff, dry skin or itching.
+Linoleic acid is used in many human cosmetics as an aid for skin and hair.
+If your dog loses fur, a high proportion of beta-carotene, vitamin E, vitamin B1 and B2 and minerals such as potassium, magnesium, calcium, iron or copper can accelerate fur change.

-In addition to food and oils, you can help your dog change their coat with supplements.
+In addition to food and oils, you can help your dog change coat with supplements.
 Supplements are dietary supplements.
-You can mix these in paste form or powder form (e.g. herbs) with the feed to support the change of coat.
+You can mix these into the food in paste form or powder form (e.g. herbs) to support shedding.
 Some supplements are also fed as tablets.

-Brewer's yeast is a waste product that occurs during the production of beer and consists of unicellular yeast fungi.
-It is a purely natural product whose effect has been used for humans for a long time.
-You can buy them as tablets or as a powder.
+Brewer's yeast is a waste product that is created during beer production and consists of single-celled yeast fungi.
+It is a purely natural product whose effects have been used by humans for a long time.
+You can buy them as tablets or powder.
 Brewer's yeast is now being used more and more in dogs because it contains amino acids, B vitamins, antioxidants and minerals.
-The important minerals that accelerate the change of coat in dogs are zinc and selenium.
-Zinc strengthens the coat and selenium strengthens the coat at the roots.
+The important minerals that accelerate coat change in dogs are zinc and selenium.
+Zinc strengthens the fur and selenium strengthens the fur at the roots.

-Brewer's yeast not only helps if your dog loses fur, but also with loss of appetite and ticks.
-Ticks avoid the smell of brewer's yeast and this protects your dog from the annoying parasites.
-The roughage in the brewer's yeast supports a healthy intestinal flora in your dog and helps with gastrointestinal problems.
+Brewer's yeast not only helps when your dog loses fur, but also with loss of appetite and ticks.
+Ticks avoid the smell of brewer's yeast and this protects your dog from annoying parasites.
+The fiber in brewer's yeast supports your dog's healthy intestinal flora and helps with gastrointestinal problems.

-Vitamins accelerate the change of coat in dogs because they provide the body with what it needs.
-Supplements, i.e. dietary supplements as a kind of subsequent vitamin boost, are particularly suitable for the dog’s change of coat in autumn.
-Vitamin Booster It comes in powder or paste form.
+Vitamins speed up coat change in dogs because they provide the body with what it needs.
+Supplements, i.e. dietary supplements as a type of subsequent vitamin boost, are particularly suitable for dogs when they change fur in autumn.
+Vitamin Booster is available as powder or paste.

-You can help your dog change its coat by brushing its coat regularly.
-With repeated brushing, your dog will lose less fur and you will speed up the change of coat.
+You can help your dog change fur by brushing the coat regularly.
+By brushing repeatedly, your dog will lose less fur and you will speed up the shedding process.
 The sebaceous glands are massaged and your dog suffers less from itching.
-It's also good for your relationship if you make brushing a positive experience.
-Many dogs are very fond of brushing.
-Which brush is suitable for your dog when changing its coat?
-First, you need to determine your dog's coat texture.
+It will also be good for your relationship if you make brushing a positive experience.
+Many dogs really like brushing.
+Which brush is suitable for your dog when changing fur?
+First of all, you need to determine your dog's coat structure.

-We recommend that you get good advice from a dog grooming salon for dog breeds that require intensive care.
-This way you can provide and care for your dog in the best possible way.
+We recommend that you seek good advice from a dog salon if you have high-maintenance dog breeds.
+This way you can provide the best possible care and care for your dog.